-- (a) The eligibility assessment day is the day on which the eligibility test is performed. - (b) Eligibility days are days for which baselines can be calculated for the load, for the purposes of conducting baseline eligibility assessment. - (c) Eligibility excluded days are days on which NMI load was not measurable (i.e. blackout/ outage) or is deemed to be far outside the usual for the NMI. (i.e. plant shutdown).
+- (a) The eligibility assessment day is the day on which the eligibility test is performed. - (b) Eligibility days are days for which baselines can be calculated for the load, for the purposes of conducting baseline eligibility assessment. - (c) Eligibility excluded days are days on which NMI load was not measurable or is deemed to be far outside the usual for the NMI.
 AEMO will determine, at its discretion, the eligibility excluded days for a NMI. - (d) Examples of eligibility excluded days are blackout/outage, plant shutdown, scheduled maintenance, scheduled and unscheduled outages and site commissioning.
-This list is nonexhaustive.
-There may be other events that may qualify as an eligibility excluded day. - (c)(e) Each eligibility excluded day will have to be approved for use by AEMO, with clear reasoning for the request provided by the DRSP.
-AEMO will also provide the DRSP with reasons for why an eligibility excluded day is not approved in any rejection. - (d)(f) Eligibility days are days which: - (i) Are qualifying days for a particular baseline methodology (i.e. business daysweekdays for the business weekday baseline methodology etc.). - (ii) Are not eligibility excluded days as specified by AEMO. - (e)(g) Each baseline methodology has a required minimum-number of eligibility days required for the baseline eligibility assessment to be performed, as outlined in the Baseline Methodology Register. - (f)(h) Eligibility days are days immediately preceding the eligibility assessment day, up to the minimum-number of required eligibility days specified. - (g)(i) If a load does not have a minimum-required number of eligibility days, baseline eligibility assessment cannot be performed for the load.
+This list is non-exhaustive.
+There may be other events that may qualify as an eligibility excluded day. - (e) Each eligibility excluded day will have to be approved for use by AEMO, with clear reasoning for the request provided by the DRSP.
+AEMO will also provide the DRSP with reasons for why an eligibility excluded day is not approved in any rejection. - (f) Eligibility days are days which: - (i) Are qualifying days for a particular baseline methodology (i.e. business days for the business day baseline methodology etc.). - (ii) Are not eligibility excluded days as specified by AEMO. - (g) Each baseline methodology has a required number of eligibility days required for the baseline eligibility assessment to be performed, as outlined in the Baseline Methodology Register. - (h) Eligibility days are days immediately preceding the eligibility assessment day, up to the number of required eligibility days specified. - (i) If a load does not have a required number of eligibility days, baseline eligibility assessment cannot be performed for the load.